sta/websocket-sharp/README.md

 The `WebSocket` class includes the own logging function.

-You can access it with the `WebSocket.Log` property.
-(Its type is `WebSocketSharp.Logger`.)
+You can access it with the `WebSocket.Log` property (returns a `WebSocketSharp.Logger`).

-If you want to change the current logging level (the default logging level is `WebSocketSharp.LogLevel.ERROR`), you should set any of the `LogLevel` values to the `WebSocket.Log.Level`.
+If you want to change the current logging level (the default logging level is `WebSocketSharp.LogLevel.ERROR`), you should set the `WebSocket.Log.Level` property to any of the `LogLevel` enum values.

 ```cs
 ws.Log.Level = LogLevel.DEBUG;